 Zlatni Rat Beach, Brac Island, Croatia

 At first glance, you might think there isn’t much to Zlatni Rat Beach but its good looks.
 And yes, it is a bit of a stunner.
 But, this Croatian belt of sand is actually a hub for water babies, too.
 The white sands spear out into the sea, doubling as a launch pad for watersports, including scuba diving, banana boats and jet-skiing.
 And if you want a bird’s eye view of the arrow-shaped beach, we recommend trying your hand at parasailing – the views are unbeatable.

 FYI: Zlatni Rat Beach is within easy reach of the town of Bol.
 Just take a 20-minute stroll along the tree-fringed promenade to get there fast.

 Best for: Instagram fans

 Did you know that Smugglers’ Cove is Greece’s most photographed beach?
 We’re not surprised – those white sands and turquoise-tinted waters speak for themselves.
-You’ll find this beach nestled on the south-east coast of Zante.
-The most famous attraction here is a shipwrecked boat which an alleged smuggler ran ashore in 1982, so don’t forget your camera.
-And for when you’re not busy snapping those all-important selfies, you can snorkel the bath-warm waters and stretch out on the powder-soft sand.
+You’ll find this beach nestled on Zante‘s southeast coast.
+The most famous attraction here is a shipwrecked boat, which an alleged smuggler ran ashore in 1982, so don’t forget your camera.
+And, when you’re not busy snapping those all-important selfies, you can snorkel the bath-warm waters and stretch out on the powder-soft sand.
 Bliss.